 Funding for the preparation of this report was provided by the Regulatory Strategy and Design Branch of the Department of Environment, Land, Water and Planning (DELWP) - we thank Louise Thompson for her support.
 We also thank the Game Management Authority for its continuing support of the pre-duck season waterbird counts.
+We particularly thank Carolien Schoenborn (Statewide Wildlife Programs) and Amanda Ashton (Grampians Region) for their efforts to improve coordination and participation in the counts across the DELWP regions.

 Special thanks are due to the observers who collected the data that form the basis of this report.
-They include staff of DELWP and the Game Management Authority, and volunteers.
-We particularly thank the DELWP regional coordinators who carried out the task of organising most of the local surveys.
+They include staff of DELWP, Parks Victoria and the Game Management Authority, and DELWP regional coordinators who carried out the task of organising most of the local surveys.
+Geoff Brown assisted with data entry.

-A draft of this report was improved by comments from Danny Rogers (ARI), Simon Toop (Game Management Authority) and Louise Thompson (Biodiversity Division, DELWP).
+A draft of this report was improved by comments from Danny Rogers and Tim O'Brien (ARI), Louise Thompson (DELWP Wildlife and Invasive Species Policy) and Simon Toop (Game Management Authority).